-Enclosed are the following documents: 2017 Annual Meeting Agenda, 2016 Annual Meeting Minutes, 2017 proposed Board of Directors Slate, Invoice for your 2017 assessment, Proxy Form to be completed if you cannot attend the meeting naming any Member, Officer or Board Member to vote your proxy and a RSVP Form with a request to update your contact information.
-Please complete the required forms, including updating your email address and return with your $300 annual assessment prior to December 31, 2016.
+Enclosed are the following documents: 2018 Annual Meeting Agenda, 2017 Annual Meeting Minutes, 2018 proposed Board of Directors Slate, Invoice for your 2018 assessment, Proxy Form and RSVP Form.
+Complete the Proxy Form if you cannot attend the meeting naming any member, Officer or Board Member to vote your proxy.
+Please complete the required forms, including updating your email address and return with your $300 annual assessment prior to December 31, 2017.

-To be eligible to vote at the Annual Meeting, members must be current on their 2016 assessments.
-For those few members that have not paid their 2016 assessment please do so today.
+Remember to be eligible to vote at the Annual Meeting, members must be current on their 2017 assessment.

 James E Pedrick